 /*eslint new-cap: ["error", { "capIsNew": false }]*/

-const colleague = Person();
+const colleague = Person();:::

 newIsCapExceptions

-Examples of additional correct code for this rule with the { "newIsCapExceptions": ["events"] }
+Examples of additional correct code for this rule with the { "newIsCapExceptions": ["events"] } option:

 ::: correct